samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 ### Adding the Libraries in the WebVR App

-To begin, you first need to add the required libraries to build your 3D scene and use the WebVr API.
+To begin, you first need to add the required libraries to build your 3D scene and use the WebVR API.

 In this tutorial, you will use the following libraries: